hojdars/hello-react/README.md

-## A react/gatsby playground
+## A react/gatsby `helloworld` playground

-For educational purposes :-)
+For experimentation purposes, the content of the repository can change rapidly.
+Use on your own risk :-)